keypom/keypom-docs/docs/Testing Learning/internals.md

 - The default root, based on our config setup for NEAR-Workspaces is testnet.
 - Contract metadata is seperate from drop metadata and others, it specifies properties of the *actual Keypom contract*.
 - Default gas price on Keypom contract (seen through get_gas_price) is 100,000,000 yocto.
 This can be changed using set_gas_price.
+- drop fees and key fees are fees for the Keypom contract.
+These are fees that drop owners will need to pay Keypom. i.e if they add keys to their drops, or create drops. deposit_per_use defines the amount of $NEAR deposited to the person who claimed the key
 - Accounts are initialized with 0 NEAR.
 This can be changed with add_to_balance and other functions.
 - Balance changes can be found using BalanceChage and inserting starting and ending balance.
 This should be equal to your expected value within 1% precision.
 - Fees collected by the contracted can be set using *set_fees* and be monitored with *get_fees_collected* BY KEYPOM CONTRACT OWNER. ❗️*FIND OUT DEFAULT FEES*❗️